danutsss/interactive-rating-component/README.md

 ## Brief

-My challenge is to build out an interactive rating component and get it looking as close to the design as possible.
+My challenge was to build an interactive rating component and get it looking as close to the design as possible.

 ## The challenge